brianwcook/openshift-dev-deployer/README.md

     $region = us-west-2

-Currently the script deploys producction Openshift Enterprise 3.2.
+Currently the script deploys Openshift Enterprise 3.2.
 In the future it will be a choice to deploy OSE on RHEL or Origin on CentOS, but this is not implemented yet.

 You need your Red Hat customer user ID and password.
 You also need a pool id to register your RHEL instance.
 You can get it from subscription manager on another RHEL server.